Graph potentials and topological quantum field theories: Introduction

 This collaboration started in Bonn in January--March 2018 during the second author's visit to the ``Periods in Number Theory, Algebraic Geometry and Physics'' Trimester Program of the Hausdorff Center for Mathematics (HIM) and the first and third author's stay in the Max Planck Institute for Mathematics (MPIM), and the remaining work was done in the Tata Institute for Fundamental Research (TIFR) during the second author's visit in December 2019--March 2020 and the first author's visit in February 2020.
 We would like to thank HIM, MPIM and TIFR for the very pleasant working conditions.

 Several computations and experiments were performed using Pari/GP \cite{parigp}.

 The first author was partially supported by the FWO (Research Foundation---Flanders).
+The second author was partially supported by CNPq grant PQ 315747, and Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\`ivel Superior -- Brasil (CAPES) -- Finance Code 001.
 The third author was partially supported by the Department of Atomic Energy, India, under project no. 12-R\&D-TFR-5.01-0500 and also by the Science and Engineering Research Board, India (SRG/2019/000513).